Hywan/atoum-apiblueprint-extension/README.md

 Example:

-  1. In your `.atoum.php` file where the extension is configured:
+  1. In the `.atoum.php` file where the extension is configured:

      ```php
      $extension->getConfiguration()->mountJsonSchemaDirectory('test', '/path/to/schemas/');
      ```

-  2. In your API Blueprint file:
+  2. In the API Blueprint file:

      ```apib
      + Response 200